Prompt Engineering Guide: 5 Best Practices That Actually Work

 You are a physicist explaining quantum computing to undergraduates who know basic linear algebra.
 Use one analogy from classical computing that lands for that audience.
 No more than 400 words.

 The role does most of the work.
-Audience, depth, tone, length all start to fall into place once the model knows who is in the room.
+Audience, depth, tone, and length all start to fall into place once the model knows who is in the room.

-Fix three: specify the output format
+Best practice 3: specify output format

 Give me a response about AI.